 5. Chelsea 3-1 Arsenal, Feb 1998

 Chelsea had sacked manager Ruud Gullit just days earlier and went into this League Cup semi-final second leg 2-1 down from the first leg at Highbury.

 But the Blues' turmoil mattered not as player-manager Gianluca Vialli would mastermind a stunning comeback in his first game in charge, ending Arsenal’s 12-game unbeaten run.
 It was a game of nine yellow cards, a spectacularly stupid red, and one particularly memorable goal.

-Mark Hughes' twist-and-shoot opener got the Blues off to the perfect start, which got even better shortly after half time when Patrick Vieira earned a second booking for needlessly hauling down Graeme Le Saux.
+Mark Hughes's twist-and-shoot opener got the Blues off to the perfect start, which got even better shortly after half-time when Patrick Vieira earned a second booking for needlessly hauling down Graeme Le Saux.
 It got worse for Arsenal.
 Just three minutes later a stunning long-range strike from Roberto Di Matteo put Chelsea in control, before Dan Petrescu wrapped things up with a smoothly taken goal.

 Bergkamp's late consolation was futile as the Gunners crashed out, and ultimately missed out on being the first team to claim England's domestic treble after going on to win the Premier League and FA Cup.

 6. Chelsea 2-3 Arsenal, Oct 1999

 Nwankwo Kanu is something of a cult figure at every club he has played at, thanks largely to his unique style of play and happy-go-lucky nature.
 However, he cemented a far more valuable legacy with an exquisite 15-minute hat-trick at Stamford Bridge to inspire a famous Gunners comeback from 2-0 down.